yeutterg/LaunchDarklyToggleBank/README.md

 6. **AWS Bedrock issues**: If you see "I'm sorry.
 Please try again." for AI requests:
    - Ensure `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are set in your `.env` file
+   - **Important**: Use permanent AWS credentials, not temporary ones (avoid keys starting with "ASIA")
    - Verify your AWS credentials have Bedrock permissions
    - Check that `AWS_DEFAULT_REGION` is set to a region that supports Bedrock (e.g., us-west-2, us-east-1)
    - Ensure your AWS account has access to the Bedrock service
    - Check the application logs: `docker-compose logs app`
+   - **Common issue**: If you see "security token included in the request is invalid", your AWS credentials have expired

 7. **LaunchDarkly configuration**: If AI features aren't working:
    - Verify all LaunchDarkly environment variables are set correctly